 While stick on number plates were once used by famous models of car such as the E-type Jaguar, today they don’t conform to the British Safety standard BS AU 145D and are best avoided.
 While sometimes added to caravans and trailers, these should not generally be used on cars.

 British Safety Standards dictate that the material a number plate should be made from must have “resistance to bending”.
 It also insists that plates must be resistant to impact.
 Unlike the sturdy acrylic utilised in modern registration plates, stick on number plates are not as durable and can potentially rip in a collision or accident.

 Plates must be marked with the standard to be legal and can only display BS AU 145D if they’ve been appropriately tested.
+Another important thing to note is that it is illegal for a number plate to contain a background image.
+The colour behind the text must be solid.
 To ensure your plates are in keeping with the many laws and fully road legal, you can make your purchase with New Reg.
 All our vehicle number plates conform to British Safety Standards, offering you peace of mind.